renapoliveira/killswitch-for-openvpn/README.md

 Ctrl + c
 ```

+## Dependencies

+* NetworkManager and NetworkManager front-end(nmcli) - It is used to check whether the tunnel link is active or not.
+Note that Networkmanager is installed by default in Ubuntu and Ubuntu based distros.

 ## Notes

 * The script is using tun0 as the VPN tunnel interface, if your OS uses a different one, edit the following line